 Need to know: As of 2016, any traveler who has been to Somalia will no longer be eligible for ESTA waiver program to enter the US and will have to go through the regular visa application process including an interview.
 Consider this in case you need to travel to the US, as it is not clear whether they will approve your visa.

 You will rub shoulders with: Private security, Army personnel and journalists in search of a story.
-In Somaliland, a bit safer, you might find some adventurous travelers.
+In Somaliland, a bit safer, you might find some adventurous travelers trying to visit all the unpopular countries.

 2. Nauru – 200 visitors

-Fun fact about Nauru: Nauru has a total land area of 21 square kilometers.
+Fun fact about Nauru: Nauru has a total land area of 21 sq km.
 That is half a Marathon so you could run it all in a couple of hours or walk it in a day.

 Things to do/see in Nauru: There isn’t anything to see per se in Nauru.
 Flights come in and out for either two or seven days and you are best taking the two day stay, unless you want to be isolated from the world for a week and just read a few books.